 Habitat science looks at the relationships between species and their environment.
 Habitat information is needed in almost every one of our programs, as it provides important scientific advice on both the current status and future trends of habitats.
 This information is used for habitat management and restoration, stock assessments, ecosystem-based management, and throughout other programs.

 The Magnuson-Stevens Act requires the eight regional fishery management councils to identify essential fish habitat—areas used by fish throughout their lives for spawning, feeding, nursery grounds, migration, and shelter—and for NOAA Fisheries to assist in conserving and enhancing them.
 Fish might change their habitat throughout life stages, for example, when Coho salmon migrate from a marine environment into freshwater streams and rivers to mate.
 This means it is important to conduct research to understand the different types of habitats and their different characteristics, like types of reefs or nutrient levels, to figure out how best to manage different marine species.

 As the climate changes and oceans warm, fish populations are moving in search of cooler waters like in New England where fishermen have been catching black sea bass and longfin squid in the Gulf of Maine, far north of the animals’ usual range.
 Understanding and predicting the effects of climate change and other human-caused impacts on marine species will also require an increased focus on habitat science.

 Understanding habitat can also improve stock assessments and integrate them into an ecosystem-based management system.
-Our habitat science activities include coordination with research and management activities and implementation of the Marine Fisheries Habitat Assessment Improvement Plan.
+Our habitat science activities include coordination with research and management activities and implementation of our Marine Fisheries Habitat Assessment Improvement Plans.

 Habitat Science in the Regions